 Posted by: Jaideep Khanduja

-developer, Development, project manager, software, software testing, tester
+developer, Development, project manager, quality assurance, software, software testing, tester

 A Project Manager is mostly sceptical to the testers that they unnecessarily try to increase the bugs list just to keep quality department on top.
 He also feels that it is intentional and many bugs can be avoided to be mentioned which are not very important.
 Many Project managers in general also feel that quality department is not necessary to exist in an organization.
 The quality can be maintained by hiring good developers, is what they feel.
 Then why a separate battalion of testers is required in most of the software organizations across the globe.